GIScience/mapswipe-processing/tile-analysis.md

 To generate VGI for humanitarian use, project areas are cut into tiles in order for users to search for buildings on aerial imagery.
 The Mapswipe tiles are created as described by [Bing](https://msdn.microsoft.com/en-us/library/bb259689.aspx "Bing Maps Tile System") using Level of Detail 18 (task_z = 18 for Mapswipe data).
 The users assign a ‘Yes’, ‘No’, ‘Maybe’ or ‘Bad Imagery’ to each tile.
 This information is used to select on positive tiles and create bigger geometries representing a settlement layer.
 While these tiles look absolutely squared (e.g. in a web map or in mobile applications such as MapSwipe), they **DON'T** represent the same area.

 The web mercator projection distorts the image in a way that objects further away from the equator will continuously appear bigger than they are.
 So always keep in mind: **The area represented by a tile will be getting smaller the further north or south your tile is located.** Table 1 shows that the area of projects further away from the equator have smaller areas and smaller side length.
-Furthermore, the angels will deviate further from rectangular.
+Furthermore, the angles will deviate further from rectangular.

 |        | 10836 Chad           | 7605 Madagascar  |